jbruce12000/kiln-controller/docs/pid_tuning.md

 Let's balance pid_ki first (the integral).
 The lower the pid_ki, the greater the impact it will have on the system.
 If a system is consistently low or high, the integral is used to help bring the system closer to the set point.
 The integral accumulates over time and has [potentially] a bigger and bigger impact.

 * If you have a steady state (no oscillations), but the temperature is always above the set point, increase pid_ki.
-* If you have a steady state (no oscillations), but the temperature is always above the set point, decrease pid_ki.
+* If you have a steady state (no oscillations), but the temperature is always below the set point, decrease pid_ki.
 * If you have an oscillation but the temperature is mostly above the setpoint, increase pid_ki.
 * If you have an oscillation but the temperature is mostly below the setpoint, decrease pid_ki.